Enemy of Entropy

 I know perfectly well that all Senator Isakson and others like him are going to do is toss out their rehearsed prepared, “I will always vote my religious beliefs in this matter” every time the word “abortion” comes up, and every time “health care” comes up, they are going to associate that with “abortion” somewhere in their minds.

 Because I know all of that, I didn’t just sign my name this time.
 I wrote a real letter.
 I’d share it with you, but I already hit send, and there’s no way that I could reproduce it — it was one of those one-time things.
-But I can try to lay out my throught process, and encourage you to write your own letters to your elected representatives, so that they’ll receive many, many real letters, rather than just a lot of copies of the same old thing.
+But I can try to lay out my thought process, and encourage you to write your own letters to your elected representatives, so that they’ll receive many, many real letters, rather than just a lot of copies of the same old thing.

 It’s up to us to short-circuit those old patterns.
-It’s up to us to stop using our own tired rhetoric, and to start by reminding these elected representatives that whoever elected them, whether we voted for them or not, we are their constituents, and when they took office they took oath, most of them on the Bible, a book that many of them consider sacred.
+It’s up to us to stop using our own tired rhetoric and to start by reminding these elected representatives that whoever elected them, whether we voted for them or not, we are their constituents, and when they took office they took an oath, most of them on the Bible, a book that many of them consider sacred.
 They swore on that book to uphold the Constitution of the United States.

 That Constitution guarantees freedom of religion to every person in this nation.
 It promises us a nation ruled by law, not a theocracy.
 It promises that we will all stand equal before the law.

 Whether the Senator or Congressman’s religious beliefs do or do not agree with abortion is irrelevant.
 Abortion is not illegal in the U.S. It is occasionally medically necessary.
-As a legal procedure, occasionally necessary procedure, there’s no justification for an amendment to the Affordable Health Care for America Act making it illegal to use federal dollars to fund said legal procedure, or to make it illegal for women to procure private policies that pay for it.
+As a legal procedure, an occasionally necessary procedure, there’s no justification for an amendment to the Affordable Health Care for America Act making it illegal to use federal dollars to fund said legal procedure or to make it illegal for women to procure private policies that pay for it.

 Don’t get me wrong — I’m not pro-abortion.
 I’m pro-choice.
 Abortion is at an all-time low in the U.S., and I’d like very much to see it stay that way.
 I’ve looked at the history, and the statistics, and I know all too well that when abortion is illegal, women — girls — die trying to end pregnancies illegally.
 They will find a way to do it, one way or another.
 Making abortion illegal will not make unplanned pregnancies go away, any more than Prohibition made alcohol go away or the War On Drugs made illegal drugs go away.
 That has never worked, not once in the history of mankind.
 I don’t ever want my daughter to need an abortion.
 I don’t want her to have to make that choice.
 But if she needs that right, I want her to have it.